ITV Evening News: History

 It was announced in June 2015 that, as part of a wider restructure at ITV News, Mark Austin would return to the programme full-time, alongside Mary Nightingale from October 2015.
-Alastair Stewart continues to appear on the programme as a relief presenter, alongside his duties on the ITV Lunchtime News.
+Alastair Stewart continued to appear on the programme as a relief presenter, alongside his duties on the ITV Lunchtime News.
 Coinciding with the main presenter line-up, the programme is once again being referred to as the ITV Evening News.

 After thirty years with ITV News, it was announced on 26 October 2016 that Austin would leave at the end of the year.
 It was later confirmed on 13 December 2016 that Nightingale would become the sole presenter of the ITV Evening News from January 2017 onwards.
 Austin presented his final bulletin alongside Nightingale on 22 December 2016.

-On 24 January 2022, ITV announced that the ITV Evening News will be extended to an hour from 7 March 2022, following the biggest expansion of the ITV News Network in 20 years.
-The move will include hiring 27 new staff which will include journalists, producers and camera operators.
-The move will also ensure more live coverage will be provided from more locations across the UK, with an emphasis to cover more stories around Britain.
-The regional news programmes will remain at 30 minutes in the usual 6:00pm slot.
+On 24 January 2022, ITV announced that the ITV Evening News would be extended to an hour from 7 March 2022, following the biggest expansion of the ITV News Network in 20 years.
+The move involved hiring 27 new staff including journalists, producers and camera operators.
+The move aimed to ensure more live coverage would be provided from more locations across the UK, with an emphasis to cover more stories around Britain.
+The regional news programmes were scheduled to remain at 30 minutes in the usual 6:00pm slot.

 ITV Border Scotland, ITV Cymru Wales, STV and UTV have the option of opting-out of the Friday edition of the programme at 7pm to broadcast regional shows.

-On 7 March 2022, the first newly extended ITV Evening News was broadcast at 6:30pm on ITV with Mary Nightingale, who continues to be main anchor of the show, with slightly tweaked on screen graphics, and with the addition of the national ITV Weather bulletin, presented by Alex Beresford now being broadcast during the hour show in the studio.
+On 7 March 2022, the first newly extended ITV Evening News was broadcast at 6:30pm on ITV with Mary Nightingale, who continues to be main anchor of the show, with slightly tweaked on screen graphics, and with the addition of the national ITV Weather bulletin, usually presented by Alex Beresford now being broadcast during the hour show in the studio.
 The set was altered very slightly, with the screens either side of the presenter changing.
 The rest of the set and the theme tune stayed the same.

+The bulletin's length is occasionally shortened back to 30 minutes in the event of ITV Sport coverage airing on ITV, to allow displaced editions of Emmerdale to begin at 7pm, and some one-off programmes.